deyoungbryce/KeymastersKeepGames/template/Creating_Implementations.md

 These option classes are then used to define each option within the options dataclass explained earlier in the document.

-Option class types (such as the "Toggle" seen above) are a core Archipelago function, and thus, more information can be found within the Archipelago documenation.
+Option class types (such as the "Toggle" seen above) are a core Archipelago function, and thus, more information can be found within the Archipelago documentation.
 The option types can be found in this document detailing the Archipelago Options API. https://github.com/ArchipelagoMW/Archipelago/blob/main/docs/options%20api.md

 This guide will just be going over the Toggle option type, however the template includes the use of an "OptionSet" -- one of the more common option types.